Local and long distance moving companies, national and international movers and moving storage services.

 Under a non-binding moving estimate, the mover cannot require you to pay more than the amount of the estimate, plus 10 percent, (or 110% of the estimate amount) at the time of delivery.
 You are then obligated to pay any remaining charges for any additional services that you requested or that were required to accomplish your move that are over this 110% amount 30 days after your shipment is delivered, if the services or quantities were not included in your estimate.

-All binding moving estimates cover only the goods and services listed on the estimate.
-If you add items or request additional services, the mover may revise the original estimate before your shipment is loaded or, if you request additional services after your shipment is in transit, your mover will bill you for these added services 30 days after your shipment is delivered, if they were not included in your estimate.
 In addition, all movers reserve the right to charge for services necessary to accomplish delivery, even if those services are not requested by the shipper.
 For example, additional charges will apply if you are not prepared to accept delivery and the shipment is placed in storage, or if a smaller (shuttle) truck must be used to accomplish delivery because your new home is located on a narrow street.
 Again, your mover will bill you for these services 30 days after your shipment is delivered, if they were not included in your estimate.

-Not-to-Exceed moving estimates differ though in that the binding moving estimate amount becomes the maximum amount that you will be obligated to pay for the services listed on the estimate.
+Not-to-Exceed estimates differ though in that the binding moving estimate amount becomes the maximum amount that you will be obligated to pay for the services listed on the estimate.
 This maximum amount alternates with the tariff charges applicable based on the actual weight of the shipment, with the customer paying the lesser of the two amounts.
-When you accept a not-to-exceed estimate, the move is performed at actual weight based on the tariff rate levels, with the binding moving estimate representing the maximum charge that you will have to pay.
+When you accept this type of estimate, the move is performed at actual weight based on the tariff rate levels, with the binding moving estimate representing the maximum charge that you will have to pay.
+And remember, it’s not just the price; it’s the total value of a professional move.

 Although the moving companies will have different moving estimate forms, look for this key information: